ombulabs/blog/_posts/2020-04-18-methods-arguments-ruby-bart3.markdown

 ## Array Deconstruction

-Sometimes we may have a method that accepts an array as some of the arguments.
+Sometimes we may have a method that accepts an array as one of the arguments.
 Usually we just use a normal argument and extract the values inside the method:

 ```ruby
 def foo(my_arr)